 The Company records lease liabilities based on the present value of lease payments over the lease term using an incremental borrowing rate to discount its lease liabilities, as the rate implicit in the lease is typically not readily determinable.
 To compute the present value of the lease liability, the Company used a weighted-average discount rate of 5%.
 Certain lease agreements include renewal options that are under the Company's control.
 The Company includes optional renewal periods in the lease term only when it is reasonably certain that the Company will exercise its option.
-The weighted-average remaining lease term as of June 30, 2019 is 11.5 years.
+Prior to September 30, 2019, the Company had asserted it would renew the lease terms through expiry of the lease renewal option periods.
+At September 30, 2019, as part of the Company's efforts to reduce costs and conserve resources, the Company concluded it would not be seeking renewal of the lease facilities in Ames, Iowa and upon termination of the lease agreements, it would identify a new space for the Company.
+As a result of this decision, the Company remeasured the right-of-use assets and lease liabilities using the shorter term.
+The weighted-average remaining lease term as of September 30, 2019 is 1.0 year.